I have scruples, just not your scruples, yours are boring.

 ‘Janitorial and light maintenance.
 Probably testy after a hard day swabbing toilets,. mopping misdirected pee off the floor, hauling empty beer cans to the dumpster.’

-‘That would do it, even with less than adequate self-esteem.’
+‘That would do it, even with inadequate self-esteem.’

 ‘Prep the guns.
 No way to tell when we might get a shot.’